geonya/nomadcoffee-frontend/README.md

 - In our Nomad Coffee the coffee shop owner will have a web admin panel.

 - [x] Your task is to implement sign up and login!

+### Day 17

+- [x] Make a CRUD of Coffee Shops.
+- [x] /: show the user all the coffee shops that they have created.
+- [x] /add: show the user a form to create a shop.
+- [x] /shop/:id: show the user a form to edit a shop, or a button to delete the shop.

+### Additional

+- [x] Category Menu
+- [ ] Pick Shop Location with Map API
+- [ ] Additional Upload Photos and Delete Previous Photos